DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: The DTR Bandit Problem

-In the first stage, we require that the design matrices of $X_1$'s \textit{in the optimal regions} are positive-definite (\cref{assumption3: 1}).
-In the second stage, we require that no matter which arm we pull in the first stage, the design matrices of corresponding $X_2$'s are positive-definite (\cref{assumption3: 3}).
-Moreover, the design matrices of $X_2$'s \textit{in the optimal regions} in the second stage which come from pulling the optimal arm \textit{in the optimal regions} in the first stage are also positive-definite (\cref{assumption3: 2}).
-These are common technical requirements for the uniqueness and convergence of (matrix) OLS (ordinary least squares) estimators.
-Intuitively, the implication of \cref{assumption: diversity} is that, as long as well pull arm $a$ in stage $m$ when the context falls in $U_{a,m}$, it is possible to collect sufficient informative samples (of order $\Theta(t)$ at time $t$) on both arms without necessarily forcing exploration too often, and in turn we can quickly improve estimation accuracy without collecting too much regret.
-And, as long as we have moderately accurate estimation of the parameters, we are very likely to pull the right arm in the $U_{a,m}$ regions.

-Notice that \cref{assumption3: 1,assumption3: 2} also imply that for each arm there is positive probability for it to be optimal by a margin: \begin{lemma} When \cref{assumption: diversity} holds, there exists $p_1, p_2>0$ such that for all $a\in \{1,2\}$:
+\end{assumption} } In the first stage, we require that the design matrices of $\bx_{t,1}$'s \textit{in the optimal regions} are positive-definite (\cref{assumption3: 1}).
+In the second stage, we require that the design matrices of $\bh_{t,2}(a_1)$'s \textit{in the optimal regions} in the second stage which come from pulling the optimal arm \textit{in the optimal regions} in the first stage are also positive-definite (\cref{assumption3: 2}).
+These are common technical requirements for the uniqueness and convergence of OLS (ordinary least squares) estimators.
+Intuitively, \cref{assumption: diversity} implies that, as long as we pull arm $a$ in stage $m$ when the context falls in $U_{a,m}$, it is possible to collect sufficient informative samples (of order $\Theta(t)$ at time $t$) on both arms without necessarily forcing exploration too often, and in turn we can quickly improve estimation accuracy without collecting too much regret.
+And, as long as we have moderately accurate estimation of the parameters, we are very likely to pull the right arm in the $U_{a,m}$ regions. \cref{assumption3: 1,assumption3: 2} also imply that for each arm there is positive probability for it to be optimal by a margin: \begin{lemma} When \cref{assumption: diversity} holds, there exists $p, p'>0$ such that for all $a\in [2]$:

 \end{lemma} In real-world applications, we indeed often expect each of the treatments to be optimal at least in some cases.
-Nonetheless, we will discuss a relaxation of \cref{assumption: diversity} to allow for arms that are suboptimal everywhere in \cref{section: k arms}, where we also discuss the extension for more than two arms.
-Essentially, an arm has to be either optimal by a margin sometimes or suboptimal by a margin always.
+Nonetheless, we will discuss a relaxation of \cref{assumption: diversity} to allow for arms that are suboptimal everywhere in \cref{section: k arms}.
 Our algorithm for two arms is unchanged; we only extend the analysis.